elixir-ecto/ecto/guides/Associations.md

 On the other hand, it probably *doesn't* make much sense to be able to remove relationships from the other end.
 That is, with just a tag, it is hard to decide if a post should be related to the tag or not.
 So it makes sense that we should still raise an error if we try to change posts that are related to tags from the tag side of things.

-With the `:on_replace` option changed, Ecto will compare the data you gave with the tags currently in the post and conclude the association between the post and the clickbait tag must be removed, as follows:
+With the `:on_replace` option changed, Ecto will compare the data you gave with the tags currently in the post and conclude the association between the post and the "clickbait" tag must be removed, as follows:

 ```elixir
 iex> post_changeset = Ecto.Changeset.change(post)